Turkmenistan entry requirements for Canada passport holders

 May be checked

-Canadian passport holders need a visa to enter Turkmenistan in 2026.
-There is no visa-on-arrival or e-visa — you must apply at a Turkmen embassy or consulate before you travel.
-Processing can take several weeks, so plan ahead.
+Canadian passport holders need a visa to enter Turkmenistan.
+There is no visa-on-arrival or eVisa option for Canadians, so you must apply through a Turkmen embassy or consulate before you travel.
+Start the process well ahead of your trip — it involves paperwork and can take several weeks.

 Entry requirements